ECF/Py4j-RemoteServicesProvider/README.md

 The Py4j Remote Services Provider depends upon the ECF implementation of the OSGi Remote Service Admin (RSA).
 The latest version is available at [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.eclipse.ecf%22) and as an Eclipse p2 repository or zip as described by [this download page](https://www.eclipse.org/ecf/downloads.php).

-A recent build of the Java components (OSGi bundles) exist in binary form in the plugins subdirectory underneath [this directory](https://github.com/ECF/Py4j-RemoteServicesProvider/tree/master/build):https://github.com/ECF/Py4j-RemoteServicesProvider/tree/master/build
+A recent build of the Java components (OSGi bundles) exist in [this directory](https://github.com/ECF/Py4j-RemoteServicesProvider/tree/master/build):https://github.com/ECF/Py4j-RemoteServicesProvider/tree/master/build

 A P2 Repository is also available in that same directory...i.e:  https://github.com/ECF/Py4j-RemoteServicesProvider/tree/master/build.
 Add this URL with name (e.g.):  ECF Py4j Provider.

-Also present is a [Karaf](http://karaf.apache.org/) Features repository:  https://github.com/ECF/Py4j-RemoteServicesProvider/tree/master/build/karaf-features.xml

-Of course you may also build the components from source via Maven.
-After importing projects, the target platform should be set to the contents of this file:  https://github.com/ECF/Py4j-RemoteServicesProvider/blob/master/releng/org.eclipse.ecf.provider.py4j.releng.target/ecf-oxygen.target.
-This assumes the use of Java8 and Eclipse Oxygen or newer.

 For support please file an issue on this repo, or contact [scottslewis@gmail.com](mailto:scottslewis@gmail.com)